ChristianFJung/Node-Pro/content/project1/README.md

-*[Criticism](https://www.washingtonpost.com/news/magazine/wp/2018/11/08/feature/is-the-southern-poverty-law-center-judging-hate-fairly/) of SPLC's methods that you should be aware of*
+*[Criticism](https://www.washingtonpost.com/news/magazine/wp/2018/11/08/feature/is-the-southern-poverty-law-center-judging-hate-fairly/) of SPLC's methods that you should be aware of.*